 - How to Protect My Business in a Divorce

 - How Will My Divorce Affect My Business?

 - Need to Know – Business Ownership and Divorce

-Schedule a Consultation with San Diego & North County Divorce Attorney Richard Renkin
+Schedule a Case Evaluation with San Diego & North County Divorce Attorney Richard Renkin

 With nearly three decades of experience, North County divorce attorney and Certified Family Law Specialist Richard M. Renkin offers a wealth of knowledge and deep insights for business owners contemplating divorce.
 If you would like more information on how private practices and privately-held businesses are valued during California divorces, or what steps you can take to protect your business from your spouse, please call 619-299-7100 or contact our firm online to schedule an appointment today.